-Colorado’s gorgeous mountain scenery and world class skiing attract quite a bit of tourist attention.
+Colorado’s gorgeous mountain scenery and world-class skiing attract quite a bit of tourist attention.
 But there is more to Colorado than just snowcapped peaks.
-Check out these seven things you might not know were in Colorado.
+Check out these seven things you might not know are in Colorado.

-A state this varied features some unusual places to visit.
-From mysterious ruins and sand piles, to tiny villages and alligators.
+A state this varied features some unusual places to visit (affiliate link).
+From mysterious ruins and sand piles to tiny villages and alligators.
 Take your time exploring and hit a few of these favorites.

 1. Four Corners

 Four Corners is the only spot in the United States where four states meet at a single point: Colorado, New Mexico, Arizona, and Utah.
 A monument marks the spot, and if you stand strategically, you can be in all four states at once!

 2. Sand Dunes